 google-site-verification: googlebc26061d9f39b69f.html https://www.trusting-in-jesus.com/sd/support-files/eucookie.js (10 minutes) https://www.googletagmanager.com/gtag/js?id=UA-32777951-1 (15 minutes) https://www.google-analytics.com/analytics.js (2 hours) https://www.trusting-in-jesus.com/…ins/fontawesome/css/font-awesome.min.css (24 hours)

-In our last study, Jesus and the twelve disciples were sitting by the table.
+In our previous study, Jesus and the twelve disciples were sitting at the table.

-Still in that setting, the supper is over, Judas has departed, and all the disciples are bewildered and shocked by Jesus statement that even Peter would soon deny Him.
+This study begins in that setting.
+The supper is over, Judas has departed, and all the disciples are bewildered and shocked by Jesus statement that even Peter would soon deny Him.

 The Messiah will be taken captive this same night.
-But, with words of supernatural calm and confidence, Jesus comforts and instructs the remaining eleven.
+But, with supernatural calm and confidence, Jesus comforts and instructs the remaining eleven.

 Verse 1: "Let not your hearts be troubled.
 Believe in God; believe also in me."

-Believing in God, and believing in Jesus, are one and the same.
+Believing in God, and believing in Jesus are the same.

 Christ, the author and finisher of our faith, is the way to the Father, and to Heaven.
 Through His sacrifice, He atoned and paid for all our sins.

 It was not apparent to the disciples, but things were proceeding according to plan, and Jesus had everything under control.
 However, Jesus realized their anxiety and concern, and in the following Scripture began to offer His Divine comfort, peace, and assurance.

 Verse 2:-3: "In my Father’s house are many rooms.
 If it were not so, would I have told you that I go to prepare a place for you?
 3And if I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also."